FormalLanguageConstrainedPathQuerying/CFPQ_Data/README.md

 # CFPQ_Data

-Graphs and grammars for experimental analysis of context free path querying algorithms.
+Graphs and grammars for experimental analysis of context-free path querying algorithms.

 ## Prerequirements
 * GCC